csc-training/summerschool/application-design/docs/01_design_choices.md

     - No global variables, input what you need
 - Modular code takes more time to design but is **a lot** easier to extend and understand

-# Case LiGen: Modular design
+# Case Vlasiator: Modular design

-- Pipeline of stages with a common structure (input/output queues)
+- Object-oriented programming to manage e.g. boundary conditions
-    - Easy to create new stages to support new functionalities
+    - Easy to create new boundaries to support new functionalities
-- Single interface for compute intensive backends
-    - High level program structure separated by time consuming accelerated code
-    - Different implementation for the accelerated code.
-    - Backend characteristics (e.g data movement) are hidden from the rest of the application.
+- Separate what to do (e.g. physics) from how to do (e.g. optimal implementation of loops)
+    - Interfaces to different backends (CUDA kernel, OpenMP threading, ...)
+    - Use of class inheritance/templates/lambdas to reduce code duplication

 # Version control